bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 See.
 There's nothing to worry about.
 As a review, let us go over the basic structure of the MySQL database with colorful metaphors.

-If the MySQL Database was a state...
+If MySQL was a state...

-* A database in the MySQL Database would be a house in that state
+* A database in MySQL would be a house in that state
 * A table in the database would be a room in that house
 * A row in the table would be an object belonging in that room

-If the MySQL Database was a chain of stores...
+If MySQL was a chain of stores...

-* A database in the MySQL Database would be a single store in that chain
+* A database in MySQL would be a single store in that chain
 * A table in the database would be a type of product sold at that store (such as a fruit)
 * A row in the table would be a specific product sold (such as an apple)